davidde/notes/bash.md

 be useful for debugging purposes, or when you want to be able to easily check on the contents of remote server directories (e.g. to verify that a mirror you're running is complete).
+* `--span-hosts, -H`
+Allow wget to follow links that are on a different domain when doing recursive retrieving.
+In general, this is not recommended since this will download **every** single linked page, which will result in a hugo increase in downloads.

 #### Some performance comparisons:
 * ```